na-ji/poracleWiki/v4/dts.md

           },
           {
             "name": "Quest tracking commands",
-            "value": "`{{prefix}}quest porygon pikachu rare_candy silver_pinap_berry d500`: Any arguments are optional, this command would alert you about Quests obtainable within 500m of your location with porygon, pikachu, rare candy, or silver pinaps as rewards \n `{{prefix}}quest remove all_items`: Removes tracking for all item based quests.
-Can also use `all_pokemon` or `stardust`"
+            "value": "`{{prefix}}quest porygon pikachu poke ball d500 `: Any arguments are optional, this command would alert you about Quests obtainable within 500m of your location with porygon, pikachu or pokeballs as rewards \n `{{prefix}}quest remove all items` Removes tracking for all item based quests.
+Can also use `all pokemon` or `stardust`"
           },
           {
             "name": "Invasion tracking commands",
-            "value": "`{{prefix}}invasion d500 dragon mixed`: Any arguments are optional, this command would alert you about Team Rocket Incidents within 500m of your location if the grunt type was mixed or dragon.
-You can use any pokemon type name.\n `{{prefix}}invasion remove dragon`: Removes tracking for specified Team Rocket Incidents."
+            "value": "`{{prefix}}invasion template3 d500 dragon mixed`: Any arguments are optional, this command would alert you about Team Rocket Incidents within 500m of your location if the grunt type was mixed or dragon.
+You can use any pokemon type name.\n `{{prefix}}invasion remove` Removes tracking for all Team Rocket Incidents."
           }
         ]
       }
     }
   }
 ```
+{% endraw %}
 This is the message that is sent to newly added users via DM.
 There are no dynamic variables in this message.

-the "fields" without title and description are sent to users upon `!help` command
+The "fields" without title and description are sent to users upon `!help` command